acbh2023/faithworkadventureblog/_posts/2023-10-26-series-1-entry-1.md

 While I would love to be in heaven, there is one thing I cannot do in heaven: *share the gospel of Jesus Christ with non-believers*.
 I pray for God to give me as much time as possible to reach as many people as possible.

-__2. If you are an American and a Christian like myself: As a Christian First and an American Second, we shouldn't be picking sides in this geopolitical conflict.__
+__2. If you are an American and a Christian like myself: As a Christian First and an American Second, it is not most important be picking sides in this geopolitical conflict.__

 - We do not have a bone to pick with earthly authorities.
 {% highlight text %}